Run Service

 neighborhood

 Returns the status according to the dependencies between jobs.
-To create dependencies between jobs, use the Flow object.
+The Flow object enables you to create dependencies between jobs.

-The following command shows how to get job statuses using a search query:
+The following example shows a command to get job statuses with a search query:

 Copy